iOS17/unc0ver-jailbreak/README.md

 #01 Install unc0ver Via U04S Store:

 U04S Store is a dedicated store that is not part of the official unc0ver team.
 However, they do offer to sign services for installing unc0ver jailbreak online.
 Also, if users have yet to gain experience installing and using unc0ver, a development community will assist customers with installing the jailbreak tool individually.
-According to our research, they have installed the unc0ver jailbreak tool on over 1000 handsets worldwide, and you can read their reviews on Twitter.
+According to our research, they have installed the unc0ver jailbreak tool on over 1000 handsets worldwide, and you can read their [reviews on Twitter](https://x.com/u04sx).

 [Download U04S Store](https://u04s.com)

-How to install:
+### How to install:
-Step 01: Download and tap on Install the U04S Store Profile.
+Step 01: Download and tap on [Install the U04S Store Profile](https://u04s.com/).
 Step 02: Install the Store via iPhone Settings.
 (Open iPhone/iPad Settings > General > Device and Profile Management > Find the Profile called 'U04S' Store > Then tap on the install button, then confirm the installation again.)
 <img width="100%" alt="iOS 17 -iOS 17.4.1 unc0ver jailbreak" src="https://github.com/iOS17/unc0ver-jailbreak/assets/135683347/cec3e228-a038-4cc6-a619-04bc54fb2712">

 Step 03: After you have installed the U04S Store, go back to the home screen and open the U04S App.
 Step 04: After downloading the U04S Store, you have a free installation selection; however, if you want to receive the app without Revoke, you can purchase the premium signed unc0ver app.

-#01 Install unc0ver Via Scarlet Store:
+### 02 Install unc0ver Via Scarlet Store:

 ![How to install unc0ver Jailbreak online via Scarlet iOS app](https://github.com/iOS17/unc0ver-jailbreak/assets/135683347/984a857d-c9df-4f80-8dd3-cac19b81c146)